Crypto137/MHServerEmu/README.md

 - PvP

-You can find update to date information on what we are working on in [our roadmap](https://github.com/users/Crypto137/projects/5).
+You can find up to date information on what we are working on in [our roadmap](https://github.com/users/Crypto137/projects/5).

 ## FAQ